danielraymond/sparta-sinatra-api-project/README.md

 ## Sinatra Restful Web App with NASA NEO API Homepage Project

 ### How to run the app
+The following steps are for running the app locally using on a MacOS terminal.

+Clone the repo onto your machine using the following command in your terminal:

+` git@github.com:danielraymond/sparta-sinatra-api-project.git `

 In your terminal run the following to install all the gems required to run the application: